Open-MBEE/jsonPath2/docs/README.md

 Clone this repository, preferably into `~/git/jsonPath2` (other locations may require adjustments).
 Then, from the root directory for the project, execute

- * `grammars/make.sh` - to build the Antlr Lexer/Parser
  * `mvn package` - to compile
  * `scripts/pathquery` - to test